coderarjob/libpix/README.md

-# Portable Pixmap based graphics library
+# Graphics library based on Portable Pixmap image format

 Simple drawing to frame buffer and seeing the output!